sizovs/sizovs.github.io/_posts/2019-02-15-the-principal-developer.md

 We need fewer coders and more [money makers](/2018/12/08/you-are-not-a-software-developer/).
 We need professionals, who understand the whole product development pipeline from concept to cash and contribute to the areas that produce maximum profits.

-Depending on a company, it could be eliminating delivery process bottlenecks, reducing operational expenses or even recruiting. **Occasionally, the maximum business impact is achievable with the help of a keyboard.
+It could be eliminating delivery process bottlenecks, reducing operational expenses or even recruiting. **Occasionally, the maximum business impact is achievable with the help of a keyboard.
 But less often than most developers think.**"

 > If your only tool is a hammer, then every problem looks like a nail.